mrocklin/blog/_posts/work/2016-12-27-dask-custom.md

 This code is clearly parallelizeable, but it's not clear how to write it down as a MapReduce program, a Spark computation, or a SQL query.
-These tools generally fail when asked to handle complex or messy problems.
+These tools generally fail when asked to express complex or messy problems.
 We can still use Hadoop/Spark to solve this problem, but we are often forced to change and simplify our objectives a bit.
 (This problem is not particularly complex, and I suspect that there are clever ways to do it, but it's not trivial and often